GT10 Portfolio

 Your portfolio must include:

-• AT LEAST one Photoshop project that you completed. (creature, photo letters, post card, Fun with Photoshop, etc.)
+• AT LEAST one Photoshop project that you previously completed. (creature, photo letters, trading card, Fun with Photoshop, etc.)

 • AT LEAST one Illustrator project that you created. (vinyl cutting, original sticker design, logo design, etc.)

-• AT LEAST one InDesign project that you completed. (brochure, postcard, brochure, etc.)
+• AT LEAST one InDesign project that you completed. (postcard, brochure, quiz, etc.)

-• AT LEAST one other project of your choice. (independent learning project, personal project that you completed, or just another one of the above projects)
+• AT LEAST one other project of your choice. (personal project that you completed, or just another one of the above projects)

 In order to print these properly, they need to have 8 or 12 pages.
 If you don’t care about printing, you could have a different number, but ideally, 8 or 12 pages would